Samoa's Fonotia to make test debut against All Blacks

-WELLINGTON Former Canterbury Crusaders centre Kieron Fonotia will make his test debut for Samoa against the All Blacks in their one-off match at Eden Park on Friday.
+WELLINGTON (Reuters) - Former Canterbury Crusaders centre Kieron Fonotia will make his test debut for Samoa against the All Blacks in their one-off match at Eden Park on Friday.

 The 29-year-old Fonotia, who spent three seasons with the Crusaders before joining the Ospreys in Wales, will be joined in midfield by former Wellington Hurricanes utility back Alapati Leiua.